My favorites | Sign in

 The provided compilers are based directly on the Apple standard, stable compiler versions as shipped with the Mac OS X and iPhone SDKs.
 The runtime is based on Apple's original implementation donated to the LLVM project.

-The 1.1 compiler remains compatible with the existing PLBlocks 1.0 runtime, but use of new features (garbage collection, C/C++ support) also requires a PLBlocks 1.1+ runtime.
+While the 1.0 runtime is still supported, use of new features (garbage collection, C/C++ support) requires a PLBlocks 1.1+ runtime.

 Installation & Use